-The first week of college can be quite a shock to your system — you will finally come head to head with all your expectations and trepidations!
+That first week of college in the US can be quite a shock to your system — you will finally come head to head with all your expectations and trepidations!

-Here’s a list of 8 things you must do during the first week of college that will help keep you afloat and make the transition from high school into college a little smoother:
+Here’s a list of 8 things to do during the first week of college that will help keep you afloat and make the transition a little smoother:

 1. Get to Know Your Neighbors